Snowflake-Labs/terraform-provider-snowflake/pkg/acceptance/bettertestspoc/README.md

 ```

 ## Known limitations/planned improvements
-- Generate all assertions and models.
+- Generate all missing assertions and models.
 - Test all the utilities for assertion/model construction (public interfaces, methods, functions).
 - Verify if all the config types are supported.
 - Consider a better implementation for the model conversion to config (TODO left).